chef/chef-web-docs/chef_master/source/chef_quick_overview.rst

 * Roles, Environments, and Data Bags
 * Resources within various cloud environments
 * The installation of the Chef Infra Client onto nodes
-* Searching of indexed data on the Chef server
+* Searching of indexed data on the Chef Infra Server

 .. end_tag